 We cannot take on off-the-peg visions like hot cakes.
-'Prêt-à-penser' mottoes about women travel around too often.
+'Prêt-à-penser' mottoes, about women travel around in many circles.

-Shrink wrapped ideas and prefabricated thoughts are a result of sloth and laziness.
-Ready-to-wear thinking means absence of critical awareness and lack of ground-breaking judgments.
+Shrink wrapped ideas, and prefabricated thoughts are a result of sloth and laziness.
+Ready-to-wear thinking means the absence of critical awareness and lack of ground-breaking judgments.
 Rubber-stamping packaged thinking and taking over blindly what other people have claimed to be the very truth is a sign of indolence.

 Men may have the bad habit to condense women to a toy, a nanny or a mother and shrink-wrap them into a vehicle they can maneuver in the background.

 Many men remain spoiled boys that have never grown up.
-Women are prepared to raise them and take pain with patience, both as a condescendant contribution to supercilious compassion and as a proof of the eminence of their sense of worth.
+Women are prepared to raise them and take the pain with patience, both as a condescending contribution to supercilious compassion and as a proof of the eminence of their sense of worth.